Domestic vs International Adoption

 - You are referred an eligible child and are frequently provided with a picture or video, and the child’s available medical records.

-- You usually don’t receive much background or medical information about the child and often receive no information about the child’s biological parents.
+- You usually don’t receive much background or medical information about the child and often receive no information about the child’s birth parents.

 As adoption and reproductive law attorneys, The Law Offices of Laurie B. Goldheim serve as a primary resource, counsel and partner to clients who seek to grow their families by contemporary means and methods, as recognized by the courts of New York and New Jersey.